gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/JSON.md

     } catch (RequestException e) {
       displayError("Couldn't retrieve JSON");
     }</pre></div>
+      <div class="details">This is where we use JsonUtils.safeEval() to convert the JSON string into JavaScript objects.</div>
     </li>
     <li>
      <div class="header">You receive two compile errors which you will resolve in a minute.</div>